-Families are responsible for getting their student to and home from school AST does not provide student transportation.
+Families are responsible for getting their student to and home from school.
+Any daily to/from school transportation that may be provided is managed by the Denver Public Schools Transportation system.
 Parents must give written permission for any person, including a DSST staff member, to transport their student to and from school.
+Parents should contact DPS Transportation for any questions about specific routes and services that they may be eligible for through the district at 720-423-4600.